satp42/quartz/content/index.md

 - Developed a multimodal extractor that uses NLP and Computer Vision to extract information from Mental Health Records, MRI, and other biomarkers to differentiate between Lewy Body Dementia and Alzheimer's Disease.
 - Built a startup called Neigh — a two-sided marketplace for neighbors to rent and lend essentials to one another.

-I'm interested in using foundational models to build better biological diagnosis tools through prediction of protein folding and protein-protein interactions.
+I'm interested in using Blockchain — specifically using Zero-Knowledge Proofs to turn spare GPUs into a compliance-verifiable, energy-aware AI cloud run by its users.
+I'm also interested in DeFi and Ethereum Development (check out my analysis on [[3Jane Protocol]]) at [Blockchain@Berkeley](https://blockchain.studentorg.berkeley.edu/).

 I'm also interested in startups, AI, philosophy, economics, and more.

 On the side:
 - I'm a massive Warriors fan (Go Dubs!)